6 Steps to a Family MTB Trip on Canyonlands' White Rim

 The hardest part of planning a White Rim trip is obtaining the necessary permits and reservations.
 Camping along the route is allowed only in designated sites, and during the spring and fall, reservations are competitive.
 Snag your spots via the Backcountry Reservation System up to four months in advance.

 Although you can ride the White Rim in either direction, I’ve done it both ways and clockwise is considerably less difficult.
-Before you go, make sure to download and print a map from the Canyonlands National Park website.
-Although it is difficult to get lost, you'll want the map for finding camp spots and judging distance.
+Before you go, make sure to download and print a map from the Canyonlands National Park.
+It is difficult to get lost, but you'll want the map for finding camp spots and judging distance.